pawljmlo/awesome-metascience/README.md

-# awesome-metascience
+# Awesome metascience

-A curated list of awesome information regarding metascience
+A curated list of awesome information regarding metascience.